LouisaWhitton/louisaw-nc-news/README.md

 The articles are sorted by 'create_at' date descending

+The articles can be filtered using a query of "?topic=" If the queried topic does not exist, responds with 404 and 'topic not found'

 ### /api/articles/:article_id
 #### GET
 Responds with an article object for the requested article_id with the following properties: